-Today we continue our latest feature on the Legal Executive Institute blog, “Upfront & Personal”, a column that brings “the person behind the title” to the forefront in interviews with of some the most influential members of the legal community.
+Today we continue our latest feature on the Legal Executive Institute blog, “Upfront & Personal”, a column that brings “the person behind the title” to the forefront in interviews with some of the most influential members of the legal community.

 The column is created and written by Rose Ors.